ademing/nebraska-code-2021/README.md

 ### The Master Detective

 * Self-taught; abrasive; thinks they work best alone
-* Has contingincenies for the failure of teammates
+* Has contingencies for the failure of teammates
   * ie. re-writes their code after they go to bed
 * [ ] Find Batman image